delphictech/rest-api-comparison/node/README.md

 * Make basic RESP APIs using Express
 * Understand middleware and check auth before allowing people to access the endpoint
+* I recommend, reading [this article](https://blog.logrocket.com/organizing-express-js-project-structure-better-productivity/) about the Node and Express file structure.
+It is important to keep these rules in mind when creating larger projects.

 #### Summary